How Smart Fitness Trackers Can Help Detect COVID-19

 Some countries and governments are already looking into using fitness bands to help track and detect COVID-19.
 In particular, researchers are collecting user data from fitness trackers to study the correlation between their respiratory rates and COVID-19 infections.
 It’s still early, but the data collected from these wearable trackers may play a significant role in helping us better understand the spread of this disease.

 In order for the wearable technology to be the most effective, it must be powered on at all times.
 Until recently, this was a huge undertaking in terms of battery life.
-However, with Ambiq’s ultra-low-power MCU and SoC solutions, consumers now can get unmatched performance with long battery life.
-Whether you’re using a smartwatch, a smart band, or a smart tracker, Ambiq’s proprietary SPOT™ platform enables them to last more than a week without charging.
-For more information on choosing the right microprocessor (MCU) or System-on-a-Chip (SoC) for your wearable endpoint devices, please contact [email protected].
+However, with Ambiq’s ultra-low-power SoC solutions, consumers now can get unmatched performance with long battery life.
+Whether you’re using a smartwatch, a smart band, or a smart tracker, Ambiq’s proprietary SPOT® platform enables them to last more than a week without charging.
+For more information on choosing the right System on Chip (SoC) for your wearable endpoint devices, please contact email@example.com.
 We hope to hear from you.